I am going to try and lump all the information that pertains to all of the

 includes the bending and mocking up of the belt line tubes from the plans.

-The plans basically give you an envelope that can hold a drive train and is
+The plans basically give you an envelope that can hold a drive train and

-looking thru the above builds as well as the suspension links listed below.
+as well as the suspension links listed below.

-Question - Do the plans
+Question - Do the

-also detail the suspension mounting points?
+plans also detail the suspension mounting points?

 the basics to a link suspension,